 You can either input all your host names into your local

 /etc/resolv.conf which may not result in a managable scenario after some time, or you can just install

 Dnsmasq which is a local DNS responder that allows you to manage your own custom domain or extend the dns domain name space of another service.

 ports or probably

-you’re on a Mac or get it from your local packet manager on your
+homebrew if you’re on a Mac or get it from your local packet manager on your favourite Linux distribution.

 After the installation just make sure that you are pointing you operating systems DNS resolution to your local host instance.

 To resolve the usual internet domains via dnsmasq as well be sure to include your official DNS server in the configration.